2010 Auckland Council election

-The 2010 Auckland local elections took place from 17 September until 9 October and were conducted by postal vote.
+The 2010 Auckland Council election took place from 17 September until 9 October and were conducted by postal vote.
 The elections were the first since the merger of the seven councils and elected the new Auckland Council, composed of the mayor and 20 councillors, and 149 members of 21 local boards.
 It also elected 21 district health board members and 41 licensing trust members.

 Mayoral election

 At the close of nominations at 12 noon of 20 August 2010, the following candidates had been nominated for mayor:

 Governing body elections

 20 members were elected to governing body of the Auckland Council across thirteen wards using first-past-the-post.